CruuzAzul/appwrite-workshop/docs/en/workshop/authentication/register.md

 ## Step 4️⃣: Verify Your Account

 After filling out the form, you should be redirected to the login page `/login`.
-You should also see your user appear in the list of users in the Appwrite console! 📝 If you see your user in the list, everything went well, and you'll be able to complete the login page in the next step! 🥳
+You should also see your user appear in the list of users in the Appwrite console! 📝 If you see it, then everything has gone well, and you'll be able to complete the login page in the next step! 🥳